LCP-dropout: Compression-based Multiple Subword Segmentation for Neural Machine Translation: Introduction

 Subword segmentation is a recursive decomposition of a word into substrings.
 For example, let the word `study' be registered as a current vocabulary.
-By embedding 'studied' and 'studying' as new words, we can learn that these three words are similar.
+By embedding other words 'studied' and 'studying', we can learn that these three words are similar.
 However, each time a new word appears, the number of vocabularies grows monotonically.

-On the other hand, when we focus on the common substrings of these words, we can obtain a decomposition, such as `stud$-$y', `stud$-$ied', and `stud$-$ying'.
+On the other hand, when we focus on the common substrings of these words, we can obtain a decomposition, such as `stud\_y', `stud\_ied', and `stud\_ying' with the explicit blank symbol `\_'.
 Therefore, the idea of subword segmentation is not to register the word itself as a vocabulary but to register its subwords.
-In this case, `study' and `studied' are known words because they can be represented by combining the registered subwords.
-These subwords can also be reused as parts of other words (e.g., student and studied), which can suppress the growth of vocabularies.
+In this case, `study' and `studied' are regarded as known words because they can be represented by combining subwords already registered.
+These subwords can also be reused as parts of other words (e.g., student and studied), which can suppress the growth of vocabulary size.

-Various approaches have been proposed along this line.
-SentencePiece~\cite{Kudo2018} is the pioneering study based on maximum likelihood estimation over unigram language model, having high performance.
-Since maximum likelihood estimation requires $O(nm)$ time for the size $n$ of training data and the maximum length $m$ of subwords, a simpler subword segmentation~\cite{Sennrich2016} based on BPE~\cite{Byte-Pair-Encoding1994,Re-pair2000}, which is known as one of fastest data compression algorithms, and therefore has many applications, especially in information retrieval~\cite{Shinohara1997,Kida2003} has been proposed.
+In the last decade, various approaches have been proposed along this line.
+SentencePiece~\cite{Kudo2018} is a pioneering study based on likelihood estimation over unigram language model, having high performance.
+Since maximum likelihood estimation requires a quadratic time in the size of training data and the length of longest subword, a simpler subword segmentation~\cite{Sennrich2016} based on BPE~\cite{Byte-Pair-Encoding1994,Re-pair2000}, which is known as one of fastest data compression algorithms, and therefore has many applications, especially in information retrieval~\cite{Shinohara1997,Kida2003} has been proposed.

-In the BPE-based segmentation, we start from the state where a sentence is regarded as a sequence of symbols, e.g., 'abracadabra' would be `a$-$b$-$r$-$a$-$c$-$a$-$d$-$a$-$b$-$r$-$a'.
-BPE calculates the frequency of occurrences of bigrams, merges the occurrences of the most frequent bigram, and registers it as a new vocabulary.
-In this example, `a$-$b' is one of the most frequent bigrams; therefore, the sequence is transformed into `ab$-$r$-$a$-$c$-$a$-$d$-$ab$-$r$-$a' and `ab' becomes a new vocabulary.
-If `ab$-$r' is chosen as the next most frequent bigram, then `abr' will be the next new one and the sequence will be `abr$-$a$-$c$-$a$-$d$-$abr$-$a'.
+BPE-based segmentation starts from the state where a sentence is regarded as a sequence of vocabularies where the set of vocabularies is initially identical to the set of alphabet symbols (e.g., ASCII characters).
+BPE calculates the frequency of any bigram, merges all occurrences of the most frequent bigram, and registers the bigram as a new vocabulary.
 This process is repeated until the number of vocabularies reaches the limit.
-BPE can reduce the time complexity to $O(n)$.
+Thanks to the simplicity of the frequency-based subword segmentation, BPE runs in linear time in the size of input string.